 Two things are very deeply ingrained in the Indian psyche: obtaining a college degree and landing up a good job.
 Most of the students are not bothered what they are graduating in but they just go through the college for three reasons; one it gives them an opportunity to spend good three years of life in the company of peers , friends; two it keeps the parents off their trail, keeps the parents happy and three some think that obtaining a degree will open up avenues for better jobs.

 The teachers are always running against time and hard pressed for completing the syllabus for respective classes but is all that effort actually worth it?
 Is all that effort actually leading to educating the mind , which it is supposed to?
-The syllabus are vast, so much to learn in a limited time followed by tests and tests and more tests to test the retention (certainly not understanding) capability of a child’s mind.
-Some schools and Board of Education go a step further and believe that more difficult the question paper better it is for testing the mind.
+The syllabus are vast, so much to learn in a limited time followed by tests and tests and more tests to test the retention … Continue reading Educate; not just feed…..

 My 17 years old daughter is a student of class 12 (Science student).
 In Indian subcontinent, the future of child is based on he/ she performs in class 12th (at least a majority of us would believe it to be true).
 As a parent, I want to empower my child with the power of decision making, have freedom of expression and imagination and most of all I want her to live life not to just survive.
 She is a go-getter, full of life with creativity and innovation being her passion.
 As she copes with her class 12 studies we are struggling to strike a right balance between ‘Her life” and her ‘School life’.
 Continue reading “Is our education system encouraging or killing creativity/ innovation????”